ProgClubGSU/Resume-Template-and-Guide/README.md

 - **Degree + Major** (optional minor but usually not important)
 - **Expected graduation date** recruiters need to confirm this!!!
 - **GPA** (only if at least 3.5+)
+- Relevant Course work: Data Structure, Algorithms, Software Engineering (these are important ones)
 - Honors or awards ( also honors college) If nothing important put extracurriculars or leadership instead

+> Formatting Rule: Keep this to 2–3 lines max.
+It should never take up more than vertical space than your biggest project.

 **Nice! now we got the basics down...**